okyeron/shieldXL/README.md

 (so change `console=serial0,115200` to `console=115200`)
 and `sudo reboot`

-This will internally connect the shieldXL hardware TRS MIDI jacks to the "Virtual MIDI" port which is accessible from the norns MIDI menu.
+This will internally connect the shieldXL hardware TRS MIDI jacks to the "Virtual MIDI" port which is accessible from the norns MIDI menu (SYSTEM>DEVICES>MIDI).

+__Troubleshooting__

+- when checking MIDI functionality, remember that MIDI OUT has a Type A/B switch on the bottom front edge of the main PCB.
+Try switching that if you're not getting MIDI to your device.

 ## troubleshooting